GoogleCloudPlatform/cloud-alerting-notification-forwarding/README.md

 Terraform will create the following resources in your cloud project:
 * A Cloud Run service called `cloud-run-pubsub-service` to deploy the Flask application
-* A Pub/Sub topic called `tf-topic`
+* Two Pub/Sub topics called `tf-topic-cpu` and `tf-topic-disk`
-* A Pub/Sub push subscription called `alert-push-subscription` with a push endpoint to `cloud-run-pubsub-service`
+* Two Pub/Sub push subscriptions: one is called `alert-push-subscription-cpu` that subscribes the topic `tf-topic-cpu` and the other is called `alert-push-subscription-disk` that subscribes the topic `tf-topic-disk`; both set the push endpoint to `cloud-run-pubsub-service`
 * A service account with ID `cloud-run-pubsub-invoker` to represent the Pub/Sub subscription identity
+* Two Cloud Pub/Sub notification channels
+* Two Cloud Alerting policies: one is based on the GCE instance CPU usage_time metric and the other is based on the GCE instance Disk read_bytes_count metric.

 In addition, Terraform configures the following authentication policies:
 * Enabling Pub/Sub to create authentication tokens in your gcloud project